lesichkovm/cell/README.md

 ```

 ## Changelog
+2021.02.13 - Added attribute "data-autoload" to disable autoloading
+2021.02.13 - Added custom "cell-render", "cell-loaded", "cell-rendered" events
-2021.02.13 - Added custom "cell-render" event, and global variable celljs to notify the library is present
+2021.02.13 - Added global variable celljs to notify the library is present on the page